Ganesha Subramanya: Plot

 Ganesha and Subrahmanya, two brothers, promised their late father that they would remain bachelors until they achieve something significant in their lives.
 Their father thinks marriage would hinder personal achievements.
 Ganesha, an architect, runs a construction firm, while younger brother Subrahmanya pursues fine arts.
 They shun female company, recoiling at the very sight of ladies.
 Much to their chagrin, they find themselves being sought by the fair sex much too often.
 Be it the girl residing in the house opposite to theirs or the middle-aged lady house-owner, they always find themselves in situations that they think could shake their principles.

 Eventually, to be able to live in peace, they consult the house broker (Bank Janardhan) with the specifications that they want a rented house that does not have a single girl in the vicinity.
 After changing many rented houses due to "girl problems", they eventually get a rented house, whose owner is obsessed with story-telling, and treats his wife like an empress.
 Subrahmanya gets a chance to attend a specific fine arts course that he thinks would be useful to his career and has to go to Shivamogga for one year.

 Unknown to the brothers, four people: the story-telling house owner, the pesky house broker and two girls - Vasantha and Rama, execute a well-scripted plan to bring about a change in their attitude towards the fairer gender.

 Ganesha advertises for a typist at his construction company and a girl approaches his desk, spelling her name, "Rama".
 This makes Ganesha nervous.
 She succeeds in making Ganesha blush and walks out gleefully.

 The new landlord is able to keep Ganesha deeply engrossed with his story-telling and mimicry of sounds.
-He observes Ganesha being engrossed in the story and teases him, asking what he (Ganesha) would do if such things really happens.
+He observes Ganesha being engrossed in the story and teases him, asking what he (Ganesha) would do if such things really happen.

-Whatever he narrates to Ganesha turns out to be real that night, as it rains heavily and Ganesha hears knocks on the door.
+Whatever he narrates to Ganesha turns out to be real one night, as it rains heavily and Ganesha hears knocks on the door.
 Ganesha opens the door, and a girl, drenched in rainwater, falls into Ganesha's arms, unconscious.
 Ganesha carries her to the bedroom on the first floor, places her on the floor and locks the door.

 The story-telling landlord returns to continue his story-telling, carroming both his as well as Ganesha's room keys.
 After the landlord leaves, Ganesha tries to open the lock of the room where he had placed the girl.
-He could not do so.
+He can not do so.
 He sits on the floor, leans against the stairs and falls asleep.